 When Senator Johnson (Brent A. McCoy) murders a young woman on the beach the FBI finally have the proof to bring the corrupt official to justice thanks to some CCTC footage.
-For agent Sarah Plummer (Dina Meyer) that means a trip to Washington and missing out on her son's last baseball game of the series.
-But on the flight Sarah finds herself sitting next to Michelle Taylor (Victoria Pratt) who is there to force her to wipe the CCTV footage off of the FBI server and to do that she has her partner in crime, Cameron (Justin Johnson), holding Sarah's son and husband hostage in their own home.
+For agent Sarah Plummer (Dina Meyer - Truth & Lies) that means a trip to Washington and missing out on her son's last baseball game of the series.
+But on the flight Sarah finds herself sitting next to Michelle Taylor (Victoria Pratt - Patient Killer) who is there to force her to wipe the CCTV footage off of the FBI server.
+And to do that Michelle has her partner in crime, Cameron (Justin Johnson), holding Sarah's son and husband hostage in their own home.

-The thing is that "Turbulence" isn't complex as basically it is all about how Sarah is going to save her family whilst stuck in a plane.
-Unfortunately whilst the scenario makes it interesting it is a case that some elements end up predictable, we have a plucky son, some end up typical, an agent sent to check on the husband isn't suspicious of his alarmed state, and some parts are simply unbelievable, yes how the movie plays out.
+The thing is that "Turbulence" isn't complex as basically it is all about how Sarah is going to save her family whilst stuck on a plane.
+Unfortunately whilst the scenario makes it interesting it is a case that some elements end up predictable; we have a plucky son, some end up typical; an agent sent to check on the husband isn't suspicious of his alarmed state, and some parts are simply unbelievable; yes how the movie plays out.
 Yet there is a sense of tension to all this and it is mostly that rather than expecting any real originality or believable developments which keeps you watching.

 There is another reason why "Turbulence" keeps you watching and that is the combined talents of Dina Meyer and Victoria Pratt.
 Both actresses play their parts well but once again Victoria Pratt shows how good she is it at playing it evil and delivers those looks which make you think that she is going to get her own back on someone.
 Unfortunately whilst Dina Meyer and Victoria Pratt certainly help to make "Turbulence" watch-able once again the writing of their characters and others is not without issue, making all the characters a little unbelievable and forgettable.